Lantana (Lantana camara

 All parts of L. camara

-contains pentacyclic triterpenoids which are damaging to the liver when ingested by grazing horses.
-L. camara
+contains pentacyclic triterpenoids which are damaging to the liver when ingested by horses.
+It can also cause photosensitization.

 Signs of Lantana Poisoning

-include depression, loss of appetite, constipation and frequent urination, followed by 24–48 hours of jaundice.
+Early signs of lantana poisoning include depression, loss of appetite, constipation and frequent urination, followed jaundice.
 Photosensitivity